pktpls/notes/openwrt-firecracker/README.md

 # OpenWrt in a Firecracker Micro VM

-Boots in five seconds.
-There are a number of large sleeps in the OpenWrt boot process that can probably be avoided in a VM (no actual hardware to wait for).
+Boots in less than five seconds.

 - [Basic usage](#basic-usage)
 - [DHCP for eth1 / wan](#dhcp-for-eth1-wan)